unproductive-labs/isekai-world-state/world_builder_completed.md

 - `/app/world_state/world.md`

 ## Notes
-- The enchanted rope should have special significance when combined with Stellaris's starlight powers
+- The enchanted rope has special properties: "never breaks and helps before you ask"
+- It responded immediately to the meeting, glowing and moving toward Stellaris eagerly
-- This meeting creates potential for cooperative exploration of the unsealed chamber
+- This meeting occurs at the unsealed altar where Stellaris is recognized as the Star-Walker
-- Both players are now at the same location with complementary abilities (combat readiness + cosmic powers)
-- The rope "helps before you ask" - it may guide them toward the chamber entrance
+- The rope may have deeper significance in connecting these two players
+- Both players now have direct awareness of each other's existence
+- This is a pivotal moment that will likely affect the broader world narrative
 ```